-- Set the JCONNECT_VERSION = 6 or later.
-See "Setting the jConnect version" on page 6 for more information. - You need to set the DISABLE_UNICHAR_SENDING connection property to false.
+- 1 Set the JCONNECT\VERSION = 6 or later.
+See "Using JCONNECT\ VERSION" on page 6 for more information. - 2 You need to set the DISABLE\UNICHAR\SENDING connection property to false.
 Starting with jConnect 6.05 this property is set to false by default.
 See "Setting connection properties" on page 10 for more information.

-Note For more information on support for unichar and univarchar datatypes, see the manuals for Adaptive Server version 12.5 or later.
+Note For more information on support for unichar and univarchar datatypes, see the Adaptive Server Enterprise manuals.